TryGhost/docs/content/install/local.md

 GScan can also be accessed at [gscan.ghost.org](https://gscan.ghost.org/), where you can sign up for the latest updates as a Ghost theme developer.

-## What's next 👉
+## What's next

 To summarise, in this section you installed the Ghost CLI and installed Ghost locally — congrats!
 You can now put Ghost through it’s paces and see what it’s all about, or jump right into developing a custom Ghost theme.

-Remember, local installs are not suitable for production.
+👉 Remember, local installs are not suitable for production.
 If you decide to deploy to production, [follow this guide](https://docs.ghost.org/install/ubuntu/).

-For more information about theme development, read the [Handlebars theme documentation](https://docs.ghost.org/api/handlebars-themes/) and check out the [tutorials](https://docs.ghost.org/tutorials/).
+For more information about theme development read the [Handlebars theme documentation](https://docs.ghost.org/api/handlebars-themes/) and check out the [tutorials](https://docs.ghost.org/tutorials/).